CHARAN-NALAKALASALA/CharanProject/README.md

 # CharanProject
-Task: a website that helps to track the different items we have for sale
+Task: a website that helps to track the different items we have for sale.

-Frontend : I have used ASP.Net MVC(3 hrs)
+Frontend : ASP.Net MVC(3 hrs)
-Backend : I have used C#(2 hrs)
+Backend : C#(2 hrs)
 Database : SQL server 2014
 Visual Studio 2019